-3.2.7.
-Gross tonnage (F2)
+3.2.7 Gross tonnage (F2)

 According to the Directive, gross tonnage (GT) is a measure of the overall size of a ship determined in accordance with the provisions of the International Convention on Tonnage Measurement of Ships, 1969.
+It is calculated as a function of the moulded volume of all enclosed spaces of the ship.
+Gross tonnage is not a measure of ship's displacement (mass).

-3.2.8.
-Nationality of registration of vessels (Flag) (D1, E1)
+3.2.8 Nationality of registration of vessels (Flag) (D1, E1)